HoraceShmorace/auth0-idp-webtask/README.md

 1. Note the client IDs and client secrets for both of the applications above, as you'll need them during deployment.

 ## Deploy
-This Webtask is deployed using the wt-cli.
+This Webtask is deployed using the Webtask CLI.
 ```
 $ npm i -g wt-cli
 $ wt init